What is CRM?

 CRM increases the number and percentage of prospects that become customers.

 On a rudimentary level, CRM gives salespeople visibility of what customers and prospects have been up to recently, helping sales teams focus their efforts.

-When salespeople know things like the value of potential contracts, how far along people are in the buying process and the stakeholders involved in a buying decision, they can plan accordingly – thus maximizing the revenue they secure as business.
+When salespeople know things like the value of potential contracts, how far along people are in the buying process and the stakeholders involved in a buying decision, they can plan accordingly – thus maximising the revenue they secure as business.

 The strategy benefits of CRM

 Really, that’s just the beginning.
 Over time, aggregated customer insights reveal strategic business opportunities.
 How, for example, are consumer demands changing?
 How could the customer experience be improved?
 CRM helps analysts tease out market patterns.
-It’s not going too far to say CRM software can shape the future of an organization.
+It’s not going too far to say CRM software can shape the future of an organisation.

 The customer service benefits of CRM

 And when you improve your products and/or service?
 All else being equal, customers stay with you longer.
 This is perhaps easiest to see in customer service (or customer experience, or customer success) departments, where managers keep a watchful eye on customer churn.